claytonblythe/deepython/content/deeplearningrig.md

 [2 x NVIDIA GeForce TITAN X](https://www.amazon.com/gp/product/B00UXTN5P0?ie=UTF8&tag=deepython-20&camp=1789&linkCode=xm2&creativeASIN=B00UXTN5P0)

 On the slightly less expensive side, there is the GTX 1080.
 This is based on the new Pascal and has shown to have increased performance and benchmarks for deep learning experiments.
-However, the catch is that the 1080 only has 8GB of RAM compared to the TITAN X's 12GB per GPU.
+However, the catch is that the 1080 only has 11GB of memory compared to the TITAN X's 12GB per GPU.
+However, I think this is the more cost effective option at the moment, expecially with cryptocurrencies driving up GPU prices.

 [2 x NVIDIA GeForce GTX 1080 Ti](https://www.amazon.com/gp/product/B06Y11DFZ3/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06Y11DFZ3&linkCode=as2&tag=deepython-20&linkId=26f6f380c0bb7f0e38b68f474080684d)